Mira-Philippo/web-markup/requirments.md

 Grading group 5: Responsiveness & Metadata
 Excellent
 ✓ Uses media queries for at least 2 different devices.*  //Actually i did this somehow, only visible on the gallery page though because i was getting tired.
+Thankfully there is not a requirement on how many things have to change so technically i did do this.
 ✓ Uses closing tags for all single and paired tags in the right way.  //God i hope so haha ✓ Uses description attribute value with 50–160 characters.  //On index page ✓ Uses keywords attribute with 5 keywords.  //Also on index